Automating the INCOSE Guide for Writing Requirements

 QVscribe looks for such quantifications in its Immeasurable Quantification test.
-Requirements containing immeasurable quantifications are flagged in the in the QVscribe Quality Analysis window, as shown in Figure 23.
+Requirements containing immeasurable quantifications are flagged in the in the QVscribe Quality Analysis window.
 Users can modify the list of words and phrases QVscribe checks for in the test via the Immeasurable Quantification pane of the QVscribe Configuration Window.

 Rule R37: Avoid using non-specific temporal words